Vinijr175/Finance-tracker/README.md

 ### Tradeoffs
 - **Persistence**: I chose a JSON file-based database for the backend.
 While a full Database (like MongoDB) would be more scalable, the JSON file allowed for faster setup and easier portability for this submission while still proving I can handle API data flows.
-- **Testing**: Due to time constraints, I focused on manual edge-case testing and UI validation rather than an automated test suite (Jest).
+- **Testing**:  I focused on manual edge-case testing and UI validation rather than an automated test suite (Jest).

 ### Future Improvements
 - **User Authentication**: I would add a login system to allow multiple users to have private accounts.
-- **Advanced Filtering**: I'd implement date-range filtering (e.g., "Show me last month's spending").
+- **Advanced Filtering**: I'd implement date-range filtering (e.g, "Show me last month's spending").
 - **Cloud Hosting**: I would deploy the backend to a platform like Render or Heroku.